 Australian-born Susie Park, the Minnesota Orchestra’s first associate concertmaster since 2015, will be featured as soloist with the ensemble in June 2023 in Brahms’ Double Concerto with Associate Principal Cello Silver Ainomäe.
 She has performed solos with numerous major orchestras in Europe, the U.S. and Australia, as well as Korea’s KBS Orchestra and Orchestra Wellington in New Zealand.
 She was the violinist of the Eroica Trio from 2006 to 2012, with which she recorded the ensemble’s Grammy-nominated CD of all-American repertoire, and toured internationally.
 Her interest in music of all genres has also led to collaborations with artists such as jazz trumpeter Chris Botti.

-Rui Du, appointed assistant concertmaster of the Minnesota Orchestra in 2015, had previously been a member of the Baltimore Symphony Orchestra; he won fourth chair in the first violin section in 2012 and soon after was named acting assistant concertmaster.
-He had previously been concertmaster of the Annapolis Symphony, associate concertmaster of the Aspen Music Festival Orchestra and concertmaster of the Tanglewood Music Center Orchestra.
-In addition, he has served as guest concertmaster of the Qingdao and Hebei symphony orchestras in China.
+Rui Du was appointed assistant concertmaster of the Minnesota Orchestra in 2015.
+He had previously been a member of the Baltimore Symphony Orchestra, where he won fourth chair in the first violin section in 2012 and soon after was named acting assistant concertmaster.
+Additionally, he served as concertmaster of the Annapolis Symphony Orchestra in 2009.
+Since 2015, Du has been a regular guest concertmaster of China’s Qingdao Symphony Orchestra under maestro Zhang Guo-Yong.
+He has also served as concertmaster of the Tanglewood Festival Orchestra, Hebei Symphony, Guiyang Symphony and North Dakota Symphony, and as associate concertmaster of the Aspen Music Festival Orchestra.

 Rebecca Corruccini joined the Minnesota Orchestra’s first violin section in 2008.
 She served as acting assistant concertmaster from 2014-15, then acting associate principal second for 2015-16.
 Summers find her in Idaho, where she has been a member of the Sun Valley Music Festival since 2007.

 Before assuming her Minnesota post, Corruccini performed two seasons with the Houston Symphony.
 In addition, she has recorded Emmy award-winning PBS All-Star Orchestra episodes as a charter member of the first violin section.
-Corruccini has been featured in both chamber music and orchestral performances at festivals across the country, including the Colorado Music Festival, where as assistant concertmaster she performed Anders Koppel’s Tarentella with percussion soloist Colin Currie.
+Corruccini has been featured in both chamber music and orchestral performances at festivals across the country, including as assistant concertmaster at the Colorado Music Festival.
 She has also served as a member of the Grand Teton Music Festival orchestra and the Mainly Mozart Festival, and as faculty at the Brevard Music Center.

 Helen Chang Haertzen joined the Minnesota Orchestra’s first violin section in 2003.
 In 2006 she appeared as soloist in Beethoven’s Triple Concerto with the Orchestra under Andrew Litton’s direction.
 She has performed often at the Orchestra's Chamber Music concerts.